phronmophobic/blog/markdown/reusable-ui-components.md

 [:mark-todo-complete (:id todo)]
 ```

-As long as the effect handler has a way to lookup and modify entities by id, then using identifiers is straightforward.
+As long as the effect handler has a way to lookup and modify entities by id, then using identifiers as references is straightforward.

 ## Nesting

-A nested data model for a todo list app might look something like:
+A nested data representation for a todo list app might look something like:

 ```clojure
 {:todo-lists